Should you experience a problem with mounting and/or exploring backups, please follow these steps to troubleshoot such issues.

 - Make sure that archive is consistent (all the backup files are in the same location) if it is an Incremental backup chain.

-- If the archive/backup is located on a network share, try to place the archive/backup on a local disk to localize the problem.
+- If the archive/backup is located on a network share, try to place the entire archive/backup on a local disk to localize the problem.

 - If nothing helps, go to Collect information part.